Frequently Asked Questions

 6. Are jobs guaranteed?

-No. Your EDO will assist you in locating possible work terms.
+No. Your WILA will assist you in locating possible work terms.
 He or she will work closely with you, provide resource and guidance and work with a myriad of employers to source work terms.

 7. How do I apply for job postings?

 Your Employment Development Officer will work "one-on-one" with you to help develop your resume and cover letter writing skills.
 Co-op jobs are all posted on the Career360 system.
 Only co-op students have access to co-op jobs.
 The job posting on Career360 will explain how students should apply.
 Typically students apply for jobs through Career360 but they might also have to apply on an employer’s website or by email.

 8. Do I have to apply to all approved positions for which I am qualified?

 The short answer is no, however, the more jobs to which you apply, the better your chances are of securing a work term.
 We stress that you not limit yourself or pre-screen yourself out of applying for positions.
 Keep your options open by applying to as many work terms as you can.
-Your EDO will advise.
+Your WILA will advise.

 10. What happens if I cannot find a job?